Support & Help

 English (United States)

-A term used to describe a deity who is loving and caring towards devotees.
+A term used in Hinduism to refer to a deity who is affectionate and caring towards devotees.

-A Sanskrit term meaning 'one who is affectionate towards devotees', often used to describe Lord Vishnu.
+A Sanskrit term meaning 'affectionate to devotees', often used to describe Lord Vishnu or other Hindu deities.